jlenoble/singletons/README.md

 ## Preprocessing arguments

 `SingletonFactory` can take a third argument, allowing to pass it a preprocessing function.
 This is useful when one has to handle inputs that don't match directly the provided hints, especially when passing already created singletons.
-On the one hand, passing a single singleton is handled by default (see [Special case: Singleton(singleton)](#special-syntax-singletonsingleton)).
+On the one hand, passing a single singleton is handled by default (see [Special syntax: Singleton(singleton)](#special-syntax-singletonsingleton)).
 But on the other hand one may want to handle passing more than one singleton in conjunction with option 'rest: true'.
 This requires preprocessing, as shown in the example below.

 ```js
 import {SingletonFactory} from 'singletons';